 Van Cortlandt Park Trail is a 1.4 mile moderately trafficked point-to-point trail located near Bronx, New York that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from December until December.
+The trail offers a number of activity options and is best used from December until December.
 Dogs are also able to use this trail.

 Convenient, some interesting, and I mean interesting , views, but mostly a more natural plot in a urban sphere.

 Do not take the John Muir Trail.
 It is not maintained.
 There was horse poop quite frequently.
 The worst part was about a mile in, you reach an underpass to cross over the golf course and there was a homeless person living there under the bridge and no way to go around into the Old Croton Woods without passing him.
 Being in the Bronx, you don't feel safe when you see something like this.
 We saw the shadow of the man from a distance moving his sleeping blanket and immediately turned around.
 How scary!
 We tried to go down 3-4 miles to the lake past the vault area, and cross using the Old Croton Trail but once you reach the street, the stairs to the over pass were closed for construction.
 The only reason I gave it 2 stars and not 1 was because the lake was beautiful and also the grand central stones were very cool.